Little Peter's Journey to the Moon: Plot

 Sandman and the adventurers arrive, surprising the guests as he is never usually late and by bringing humans.
 Mr. Zoomzeman's sad story prompts the celestial spirits to offer help.
 The Night Fairy asks the Guardian of the Milky Way to summon the Great Bear.
 Peter, Anneli and Mr. Zoomzeman are carried by the bear to the Moon cannon, via a meadow where gifts and sweets are grown for Christmas and past the nest where a hen lays colourful Easter eggs.
 The cannon fires the adventurers up onto a hill where the lost sixth leg is nailed to a sacred birch tree.

 At the tree the heroes are confronted by the Man in the Moon, a cruel, violent cannibal.
 In the fight to prevent the children from being eaten the celestial spirits attack the Man in the Moon and Peter battles with his wooden toy sword.
 Anneli summons her and Peter's stars, who blind the Man in the Moon.
 The evil giant cannot see and gets lost in the deep moon woods.

 Little Peter retrieves the sixth leg and Anneli attaches it to the unconscious beetle.
 Mr. Zoomzeman wakes and is delighted, but they must return to Earth immediately to avoid being stuck on the Moon forever.
 He uses an old charm which creates a hole.
 The children jump into the hole and fall back into their bedroom on Earth.

 Dawn breaks and the children open the window to let Mr. Zoomzeman fly away.
 Their mother enters the bedroom bringing a gift of gingerbread from Father Christmas.

 Background

 In 2010 a biography of Otto Klemperer by Eva Weissweiler published in Germany stated that Peter and Anneli were based on the children of Oskar Kohnstamm, in whose sanatorium von Bassewitz had been a patient.
 Peter Kohnstamm (1908–1995) was the father of Angus Konstam.

 Film adaptations

 A German television film based on the book first aired on Nordwestdeutscher Rundfunk in 1959.
 A 1990 animated film was directed by Wolfgang Urchs (Stowaways on the Ark), and released in English as Peter in Magicland.
-A 2021 computer-animated movie Moonbound directed by Ali Samadi Ahadi was released in English.
+A 2021 animated movie Moonbound directed by Ali Samadi Ahadi was released in English.